 Today we wanted to give a shoutout to our customer, Matt M., who built his cabin kit with his family in Tennessee.
 He purchased the 20×40 Vermont Cabin and added the 8×40 covered porch kit to the order.
 Because the family was going to be using this as a vacation home, they decided they would not need a full basement and chose to install a concrete foundation as the base for the treated sill plate to sit on.
 Some people install radiant heating in this type of foundation as an energy efficient way to stay warm in the winter.

 Before they started building, they drew up a rough floor plan of where they wanted interior walls to go for bathrooms and closets.
 The rest of their layout was an open floor plan for fun family gatherings.
 We are sure they will load up the loft with bunk beds, or partition it off into separate bedrooms later.
 They also worked with their local town clerk to find out what was required for a permit.
 Once all of their ducks were in a row, the concrete slab foundation poured, and delivery of the cabin kit was accepted, they were ready to start the next steps of their building adventure.

-They rented a crane for a couple days to assist with the raising of the timber frame.
+They rented a crane for a couple days to assist with raising the timber frame.
 Those 8×8 posts and beams are very heavy!
 It was very important to make sure all proper bracing was in place before lifting each bent.
 This was probably the most challenging part of the building process so having the extra, professional help was extremely beneficial to safely getting the wall framing erected.